distantnative/search-for-kirby/.github/README.md

-> **⏸ Development on hold**
+> **⏸ Development ended - open to handover project**
-> Unfortunately, I am lacking time and energy to actively uphold development at the moment.
-With the release of Kirby 3.6, I want to settle the future of this plugin.
-Until then, use the plugin at your own risk - there are some known [issues](https://github.com/distantnative/search-for-kirby/issues).
+> Unfortunately, I am lacking time and energy to actively uphold development of this plugin.
+I will archive the plugin as-is for the time being.
+Be aware that it doesn't support Kirby 3.6+.
+If anyone would like to take over and continue the development of this plugin, I'd be very happy - please get in touch.
->
-> Apologies from my side, COVID takes its toll on me as well.
-If you want to help, please get in touch.
  <br>

  # Search for Kirby